oleg-alexandrov/PolyView/Readme.md

 # Command line options

-PolyView will open simultaneously all polygon files supplied as inputs on the command line.
+PolyView will open simultaneously all polygon and image files supplied as inputs on the command line.
+Example:

+    polyview poly.xg image.png

 Various command line options can modify how the polygons are displayed.

 * -h | -help	Show the available command line options
 * -geo[metry] `width`x`height`	The window size in pixels (for example, 800x800)